yimingsun12138/IDE_on_Colab/README.md

 ## Port forwarding

-This project integrates [localtunnel](https://github.com/localtunnel/localtunnel) for internal network penetration because it is free and does not require a personal account token.
-If you have better methods, you can choose not to use localtunnel in the global setting.
+This project integrates [localtunnel](https://github.com/localtunnel/localtunnel) and [ngrok](https://ngrok.com/) for internal network penetration, but you can always choose to use your own tunnelling methods.

 Currently, an error ("WebSocket close with status code 1006") occurs when using localtunnel to proxy code server.
-I am not sure how to solve this problem at the moment, so I recommend using [ngrok](https://ngrok.com/) instead.
-Sign up your own ngrok account, it is also free.
+I am not sure how to solve this problem at the moment, so I would recommend using ngrok instead.
+Sign up your own ngrok account, it also provides free service as localtunnel!